cbaggers/cepl/docs/008 - textures - making and freeing them.md

 > An Array Texture is a Texture where each mipmap level contains an array of images of the same size.
 Array textures may have Mipmaps, but each mipmap in the texture has the same number of levels.

 Notice they use the term **layers** when talking about the elements of the array, and number of layers when talking about the length.
-This is a bit odd but it is OpenGL parlance so (for now at least) Jungl is using it.
+This is a bit odd but it is OpenGL parlance so (for now at least) Cepl is using it.

 As always, the source of truth on these matters in the GL spec and https://www.opengl.org/wiki/Array_Texture

 Array-Textures can be arrays of 1D, 2D, 3D or Cube texture.
-Jungl tries to get this right but, to be honest, it gets rather confusing.
+Cepl tries to get this right but, to be honest, it gets rather confusing.
 If you find a combination that should work (according to the GL spec) and doesnt, please let us know on github.

 To make an array texture we do this using the `:layer-count` `&key` argument